WasmEdge/WasmEdge/README.md

 ## Contact

-If you have any questions, feel free to open a GitHub issue on a related project or to join the following channels:
+If you have any questions, feel free to open a GitHub issue on a related project or join the following channels:

 * Mailing list: Send an email to [WasmEdge@googlegroups.com](https://groups.google.com/g/wasmedge/)
 * Discord: Join the [WasmEdge Discord server](https://discord.gg/h4KDyB8XTt)!